apacheignite/documentation/basic-concepts/maven-setup.md

 * `ignite-geospatial`
 * `ignite-schedule`

-To use these modules you will need to build them from sources manually and add to your project.
+To use these modules, you will need to build them from sources manually and add them to your project.
 For example, to install `ignite-hibernate` into your local repository, run this command in the Ignite source package:
 [block:code]
 {
   "codes": [